tonioni/WinUAE/cputest/readme.txt

 17.05.2020

 - Rewritten disassembler to use indirect and validated opword reads, now it is safe to use when testing bus errors.
+- Added 'B' branching identifier to register output.
+0 = instruction didn't branch when test was genered, 1 = instruction branched when test was generated.

 09.05.2020